 Step 3: Thread Your Sewing Machine Needle

 Now, you’ll need re-position the thread at the top of the machine in order to thread the needle.
 Follow the illustrations on your machine.
 You may need to rotate the handwheel towards you to move the needle to make sure the thread catches for position 4.
+Updated to add: The needle must be in the highest position and the presser foot lever must be in the “up” position to automatically thread your needle.

 Once the machine is threaded, use the thread cutter on the left side of the machine to cut the thread.
 Lower the needle threader level and, if you’ve properly followed the illustrations to position your thread correctly, it will automatically thread your needle.